phase2/octane-ci/README.md

+# NOTE
+This repo is currently out of date and should not be used.
+Development of Octane-CI is being done within the private Phase2 GitLab repository.
+This public repo will be updated in the future.

 # Octane
 This is a composer project used to spin up a starting instance of Drupal 8 Octane.
 Octane is a Drupal 8 project scaffold that provides the following features: